mindsphere/json-schema-to-mindsphere-demo-app/README.md

 ![robot](images/robot3d.png)

-The robot is capable of sending the power applied by each servo-motor (servo0-servo5), the angle data (servoangle0-servoangle5) on the joints and the sensor data with temperature on the motor1 and the indicators if the motor is blocked or vibrating over MQTT:
+The robot is capable of sending the power applied by each servo-motor (servo0-servo5), the rotation angle of the joints(servoangle0-servoangle5) and the sensor data with temperature on the motor1 and the indicators if the motor is blocked or vibrating over MQTT:

 **Servomotor data for the Robot**: